BambooPalace/super_resolution_mini/README.md

 ## Description
 The goal of the project is to perform single image super resolution by four times on a mini DIV2K image dataset (500 training and 80 validation pairs of images), and the metric for assessment is PSNR on the test images.

 The script `main.py` is to put alongside the [MMEditing](https://github.com/open-mmlab/mmediting) repo, and implement customized experiments with MMediting image restoration or super resolution.
-The restoration model used is MSRResnet and default configuration file used is [`msrresnet_x4c64b16_g1_1000k_div2k.py`](https://github.com/open-mmlab/mmediting/blob/master/configs/restorers/srresnet_srgan/msrresnet_x4c64b16_g1_1000k_div2k.py)
+The restoration model used is MSRResnet and the configuration file is based on [`msrresnet_x4c64b16_g1_1000k_div2k.py`](https://github.com/open-mmlab/mmediting/blob/master/configs/restorers/srresnet_srgan/msrresnet_x4c64b16_g1_1000k_div2k.py)

 The default key parameters are:
 -	Backbone: MSRResnet of 16 residual blocks ( 1517571 parameters)